 Identified risks related to financial reporting are managed through the company's control activities.
-There are, for example, automated controls in IT-based systems which manage authorisations and authorisation rights as well as manual controls.
-Detailed financial analyses of results supplement business-specific controls and provide a general confirmation of the quality of the reporting.
+For example, manual checks are carried out and some companies have automated checks in IT-based systems that manage authorizations and certificates.
+Detailed financial analyses of results supplement businessspecific controls and provide a general confirmation of the quality of the reporting.